Open Access

 Open Access monitoring with Elements

 Measuring engagement with Open Access policies can be time-consuming and difficult.
 Administrators spend valuable time chasing researchers to deposit their articles, jumping between many different systems to track engagement with their policy.
-The Open Access Monitor streamlines these activities, creating a centralised hub for monitoring open access engagement and compliance.
+Our in-built Open Access Monitor streamlines these activities, creating a centralised hub for monitoring open access engagement and compliance.

 Open Access 71